sqlalchemy/sqlalchemy/README.dialects.rst

-   When studying this file, it's probably a good idea to also familiarize with the  README.unittests.rst file, which discusses SQLAlchemy's usage and extension of the Nose test runner.
+   When studying this file, it's probably a good idea to also familiarize with the  README.unittests.rst file, which discusses SQLAlchemy's usage and extension of the py.test test runner.

 While SQLAlchemy includes many dialects within the core distribution, the trend for new dialects should be that they are published as external